 What is Water Stewardship?

-Environmentally sustainable water use maintains or improves biodiversity and ecological processes at the watershed level.
+- Environmentally sustainable water use maintains or improves biodiversity, ecological and hydrological processes at the catchment level.

 AWS was formed because of the clear need for a coherent international framework for responding to freshwater challenges.
 Our model is designed around capturing and enabling access to knowledge and expertise on best practice on water stewardship.
 The centrepiece of our work is the International Water Stewardship Standard.